 Zoom games for large groups are activities for eight or more players can enjoy over video conferencing platforms such as Zoom.
 Examples include Lip Reading Challenge, “Most Likely To,” and Murder Mystery Games.
 These activities aim to improve communication between remote coworkers and foster a solid team-building spirit among large virtual teams.

 These challenges are big-group versions of Zoom games and are similar to large group icebreaker games.
-These exercises are examples of large group virtual games, online team building games, and video meeting games and large group virtual team building.
+These exercises are examples of large group virtual games, online team building games, video meeting games and large group virtual team building.